Getting to Fetlar

 On arrival at Ulsta in Yell you should to follow the A968 to Gutcher.
 This is at least a 25 minute drive, and you should be aware that the sheep will occasionally wander across the road in front of you.
 If you have time, consider taking the more scenic route, turning right just after driving away from the Ulsta terminal towards Burravoe instead of driving directly north to Mid Yell.
 As you travel up the East side of the island you will get your first views of Fetlar.

 On arrival at Gutcher you must select your lane carefully as ferries go to both Unst & Fetlar from this pier.
-When boarding the Bluemull Sound ferry always check with the ferryman that the ferry is going to the destination you require.
+For travel to Fetlar enter lane 3 if booked or lane 4 if not booked.
+This lane allocation applies even if you are travelling through to Fetlar via Unst.
+Please note lanes 1 & 2 are for Unst traffic only.
+When boarding the Bluemull Sound ferry always check with the ferry crew that the ferry is going to the destination you require.
 If the timetable refers to a connection then you may have to go on a ferry to Unst and then stay on the same boat until it arrives at Hamars Ness in Fetlar.
 Occasionally you may need to reverse off the ferry.
 Please be aware that there is no fuel available on Fetlar so top up if necessary before you get to the island.

 You may find the following helpful: